-Start the first day of the love month with this Valentine-themed ice play and let your kids experiment and discover ways to rescue the frozen bears.
+Begin the first day of February with Valentine-themed ice play.
+Let your kids experiment and discover ways to rescue the frozen bears.

 - Ice tray